+-

 1. Issuer profile 3

-2. Information on ownership structure (pursuant to article 123-bis of the TUF) as at 31 December 2013 4
+2. Information on ownership structure (pursuant to Article 123- bis of the TUF) as at December 2013

+4
-a) Structure of the share capital 4

-b) Restrictions on the transfer of securities 4
+a) Structure of the share capital b) Restrictions on the transfer of securities 4

 c) Major investments in the share capital 4

 d) Securities conferring special rights 4

-e) Employee share ownership: mechanism for exercising voting rights 4
+e) Employee share ownership: mechanism for exercising voting rights

-f) Restrictions on voting rights 4
+f) Restrictions on voting rights 5 5

-g) Shareholders' agreements 4
+g) Shareholders' agreements 5

-h) Change of control clauses 4
+h) Change of control clauses (pursuant to Article 123- bis , para.
+1h) of the TUF) and 5

+statutory provisions regarding tender offers (pursuant to Articles 104, para.
+1-ter, a nd

+104-bis, para.
+1 of the TUF) 5

 i) Powers to increase the share capital and authorisation of share buybacks 5

-I) Management and coordination activity 5
+I) Management and coordination activity 6

 3. Compliance 6

 4. Board of Directors 6

 4.1.
 Appointment and replacement 6

 4.2.
-Composition 7
+Composition 8

 4.3.
-Role of the Board of Directors 8
+Role of the Board of Directors 9

 4.4.
-Delegated bodies 10
+Delegated bodies 11

 4.5.
-Other executive directors 11
+Other executive directors 12

-4.6.Independent directors 11
+4.6.
+Independent directors 12

 4.7.
-Lead independent director 11
+Lead independent director 13

-5. Handling of company information 11
+5. Handling of company information 13

-6. Board committees 11
+6. Board Committees 13

-7. Remuneration and Appointments Committee 12
+7. Remuneration and Appointments Committee 13

-8. Remuneration of directors 13
+8. Remuneration of Directors 15

-9. Control and Risks Committee 14
+9. Control and Risks Committee 16

-10. Internal control and risk management system 15
+10. Internal control and risk management system 18

 10.1.
-Director responsible for the internal control and risk management system 16
+Director responsible for the internal control and risk management system 18

 10.2.
-Head of internal audit 16
+Head of Internal Audit 19

 10.3.
-Organisational model pursuant to Legislative Decree 231 of 8 June 2001 17
+Organisational model pursuant to Legislative Decree 231 of 8 June 2001 20

 10.4.
-Independent Auditors 17
+Independent auditors 20

 10.5.
-Manager responsible for preparing the Company's financial statements 17
+Manager responsible for preparing the Company's financial statements 20

 10.6.
-Coordination of entities involved in the internal control audit and risk management system 18
+Coordination of entities involved in the internal control and risk management

+system 21

 10.7.
-Main features of the current internal control and risk management systems relating to the
+Main features of existing risk management and internal control systems in

-financial disclosure process, pursuant to article 123-bis, paragraph 2b) of the TUF 18
+relation to the financial reporting process pursuant to Article 123-bis, paragraph 2(b

+of the TUF.
+21

-11. Directors' interests and related party transactions 19
+11. Directors' interests and related party transactions 22

-12. Appointment of the Board of Statutory Auditors 20
+12. Appointment of the Board of Statutory Auditors 23

-13. Auditors 21
+13. Auditors 25

-14. Relations with shareholders and investors 22
+14. Relations with shareholders and investors 26

-15. Shareholders' meetings 23
+15. Shareholders' meetings 27

-16. Other corporate governance practices 24
+16. Other corporate governance practices 29

-17. Changes since the end of the financial year 24
+17. Changes since the end of the Financial Year under review 29

-Table 1: Composition of the Board of Directors and the committees 25
+Table 1: Composition of the Board of Directors and the committees as at 31 December 2014

+2014 30

-Table 2: Composition of the Board of Statutory Auditors 26
+Table 2: Composition of the Board of Statutory Auditors at 31 December 2014 32